monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 Will make hidden layers visible and export them, if they have one of selected layer colors.

+### Keep Background Layer

+If enabled, will leave the **Background** layer visible and not export it separately.
+Otherwise the **Background** layer is hidden and exported separately - depending on whether it is visible and other preferences, like **Layer Colors**.

 ### Keep Adjustment Layers Visible

 Will leave Adjustment Layers visible so they still affect the layers being exported.
 Useful to keep overall adjustment on all layers.